Maddy Osman avatar

 The line above adds the custom size to your theme and specifies the width and height of the new image size.
 Update the file to save the changes.

-You then need to update the code in your theme so that it displays the new custom image size that you can select when uploading.
+You will then need to update the code in your theme so that it displays the new custom image size that you can select when uploading.
 This time, open the index.php file and insert the following line of code:

 the_post_thumbnail( ‘blog featured image’ );